Meet the Centervilles

 Ward is (blissfully) retired, and is a bit of a Luddite.
-He doesn’t carry a cell phone or take pictures of himself, and don’t look for him on Facebook.
+He doesn’t carry a cell phone or disseminate pictures of himself, and don’t look for him on Facebook.
 Ward is addicted to old movies.
-His list of favorite actors includes Burt Lancaster, Walter Huston, Bogie, Evelyn Brent, and… drumroll, please… Maureen O’Hara.
+His list of favorite actors includes Burt Lancaster, Walter Huston, Bogie, Evelyn Brent, and… drumroll, please… Myrna Loy.

 Ruth is a high school social studies teacher.
-Her favorite rock group will always be the Beatles, and sadly (for her) she wasn’t one of those star-struck Beatle-crazed teenage girls shrieking when the Fab Four first came to the U.S. She would liked to have been there at the airport but Dad wouldn’t allow it.
+Her favorite rock group will always be the Beatles, and sadly (for her) she wasn’t one of those star-struck Beatle-crazed teenage girls like what were at the airport when the Beatles first came to the U.S. She would liked to have been there but Dad wouldn’t allow it.
 He said Beatlemania was hooey and no daughter of his...